KanchiMoe/Charlotte-timeline/episodes.rst

 Date
 -------

 From episode 1, we can still conclude that it is April 2015.
+Tomori's flashback (`14:58`) takes place in 2012.

 Supporting evidence
 ---------------------

-A calendar is visible at ``00:08``
+A calendar is visible at ``00:08``.
+While the legibility is poor,

+In Tomori's flashback, she mentions she had just passed the middle school [11]_ enterance exams [12]_.

+ at ``16:01`` there is calendar behind Tomori and her brother.
+This seems to have 29 numbers on it.
+Going back on real world calendars, Feburuary 2012 is a leap year and has 29 days.
+This puts Tomori's estimated age at this moment as 12.

+ ..
+[11] In Japan, middle school [#jpschoolyrs]_ is between ages of 12 to 15.

+ ..
+[12] Meaning she would have had to have taken these in January or Feburuary of that year. [#jpexams]_

+ ===

+.. [#jpschoolyrs] Taken from https://web-japan.org/kidsweb/explore/basic/schools.html, https://www.criced.tsukuba.ac.jp/keiei/kyozai_ppe_f1_02.html and https://gogonihon.com/en/blog/learn-about-the-japanese-education-system/

+.. [#jpexams] The exact dates exams are held vary from school to school, but typically in the winter months.
+Some references for this include https://en.wikipedia.org/wiki/National_Center_Test_for_University_Admissions, http://www.asia-u.ac.jp/admissions/schedule/, Translated: https://www-asia--u-ac-jp.translate.goog/admissions/schedule/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl